ibm-build-lab/terraform-ibm-cloud-pak/modules/odf/example/README.md

 # OpenShift Data Foundation Terraform Module Example

-NOTE: an OpenShift VPC cluster is required to install this module.
+**NOTE:** an OpenShift VPC cluster is required to install this module.
 This can be an existing cluster or can be provisioned using our [roks](https://github.com/ibm-build-lab/terraform-ibm-cloud-pak/tree/main/modules/roks) Terraform module.

-## Execution of example
+## Execution

 ### Run using IBM Cloud Schematics